-- Do: Tell them you're teaching English in China and you have lived there for a long time.
+Do: Tell them you're teaching English in China and you have lived there for a long time.
 They will give you "the locals" price, which is about half of what the original starting price was.

 Don't: Act like a tourist.
 Don't wear your camera around your neck or do the typical tourist thing.
 The more touristy you look, the less of a deal you will get (remember, you're an English teacher in China — practically a local).

 Do: Learn some basic Chinese.
 Learn the numbers, how to say "thank you" or "it's too expensive".
 It'll help you get a better deal (and make friends).
 You don't need to know any Chinese to live there, but it's fun to pick up a few helpful phrases especially if you want to make some friends with the people selling to you.

 Don't: Whistle, snap or use one finger to point — it's considered rude.
 If you need to point at something, use an opened hand.